WGLab/QuantitativeGenomics2022/README.md

 ![image](https://user-images.githubusercontent.com/11565618/173251477-9995c724-a637-4a81-8582-31ac593ec401.png)

-You can see that the top ranked genes are VPS13B, ARID1B, etc.
+You can see that the top ranked genes are VPS13B, ARID1B, etc. Type `q` to quit the mode.

 ### 3. Using the Phen2Gene Website to assess the case with KBG syndrome